spandanji/Emacs-C-CPP-IDE/README.md

 6. Install emacs or emacs-noX

 ## To-Do
-a.
-Make an automation script to set it all up.
+1. Make an automation script to set it all up.
-b.
-Release a lightweight version keeping packages used to a bare minimum.(Stripping stuff off Spacemacs that we won't need)
+2. Release a lightweight version keeping packages used to a bare minimum.(Stripping stuff off Spacemacs that we won't need)
-c.
-Add detailed usage to setup projects and using CMake to enhance auto completions and also use make an automation script for this.
+3. Add detailed usage to setup projects and using CMake to enhance auto completions and also use make an automation script for this.
-d.
-Add a graphical illustration here
+4. Add a graphical illustration here